Spider4956/Golden-Inferno/Chapters/Chapter 5.md

 “What are you waiting for?
 There’s twenty-four of you!”
 Maxwell jeered as Zenon drew his katana and the demons rushed him.

 Blood covered Zenon’s cheek as he breathed heavily, steam rising from his sword as more blood slid off there.
 His sweaty hair hung over his eyes and a trail of corpses lay behind him.
+Winston and Bianca remained untouched and it seemed throughout the entire situation he was more focused on their wellbeing and keeping the demons away if anything.
+Something he definitely would not have done before, was he getting attached?

 “You know I’m impressed, I thought you wouldn’t be able to survive that.”
 Maxwell effortlessly spun the Warhammer between his fingers as he started walking towards Zenon before stopping and resting on it.
 He seemed calm and composed even though Zenon saw something else as he stared the General directly in the eye.
 He was shocked, unprepared.
 “I have an idea, why don’t you become my slave?”
 He blurted out somewhat uncertainly.
 “Yes!
 That way I can keep you alive and you could work for me.
 What do you say?”
 Maxwell hummed, “Your friends could become quite interesting candidates for my future experiments.
 You don’t have to die here.”
 He smiled, almost certain that Zenon would accept his wish.
 He believed he had the leverage.